PGWelch/speedregions/docs-pandoc.md

 (a kind of map) which stores the geographic regions in a data structure optimised for querying the region a road sits within.
 Building this spatial lookup can be slow - e.g. a couple of minutes just for the United Kingdom dependent on accuracy.
-As speed rules will likely be changed often (e.g. make a road type a little faster or slower) but the regions won't change as often, we support pre-compiling this spatial tree before using it in Graphhopper.
+As speed rules will change often (e.g. make a road type a little faster or slower) but the geographic regions won't change as often, we support pre-compiling this spatial tree before using it in Graphhopper.
 You can therefore compile the spatial tree once and then quickly modify the speed rules in the compiled file without having to recompile the tree.